DanielSochor/Maps-Weather-Together/README.md

 5.)
 You will be provided with local weather, destination weather, a mapped route between both locations, and a set of directions that provide the fastest route via your chosen method of transportation.

 API's used:

-1.)
-Open Weather
+• Open Weather

-2.)
-Here Geocoder
+• Here Geocoder

-3.)
-Here Public Transit Routing
+• Here Public Transit Routing

-4.)
-Here Driving Routing
+• Here Driving Routing

 Other Technologies:

-1.)
-Materialize CSS library
+• Materialize CSS library

-2.)
-Firebase
+• Firebase

 Project Requirements Checklist:

-•Includes 4 APIs
+• Includes 4 APIs

-•Includes multiple dependent AJAX calls
+• Includes multiple dependent AJAX calls

-•Utilized the Materialize CSS Framework
+• Utilized the Materialize CSS Framework

-•Includes a polished front end aided by Adobe Colorwheel
+• Includes a polished front end aided by Adobe Colorwheel

-•Includes good quality coding standards including separated JavaScript files and very limited use of global scope
+• Includes good quality coding standards including separated JavaScript files and very limited use of global scope

-•Doesn’t utilize alerts, confirms, or prompts
+• Doesn’t utilize alerts, confirms, or prompts

-•The directions and weather both utilized repeating elements
+• The directions and weather both utilized repeating elements

 •Uses Materialize as an alternative CSS framework